-With certain exceptions, contracts such as of insurance, ioint tenancy property, and trust income, the assets you own when you die comprise your estate and are subject to Court supervision called probate. forms These other ownership may also be part of your estate in the broad sense, but are subject to other laws for disposition after death.
-Your Will is the primary instrument to determine how these resources are to be distributed and the timetable for doing so after your death.
+With certain exceptions, such as contracts insurance, ioint tenancy property, and trust income, the assets you own when you die comprise your estate and subject are to Court supervision called probate.
+These other forms ownership may also be part of your estate in the broad sense, but are subject to other laws for disposition after Your Will is the death. primary instrument to determine how these resources are to be distributed and the timetable for doing so after your death.